The ultimate of child safety tips is to teach your child how to escape from a kidnapper.

 The haunting videotape from Evie's Car Wash camera in Sarasota FL shows 11-year-old Carlie Brucia being led to her death by Joseph P. Smith in 2004 – the first time the world actually saw a monster kidnapping a child – pulling her by her wrist out of sight.

-It might never have happened had she not been outdoors unsupervised, or had she known the child safety tips to get away from an adult by “windmilling” their arm when it's grabbed – that is, suddenly swinging the whole, straight arm from the shoulder in a large circle to break his grip.
-Then the child should run screaming for help.If snatched while on a bike - hang onto the bike with hands and legs intertwined around the bike to prevent being shoved into a car.
+It might have had a different ending had she not been outdoors unsupervised, or if she had a Personal Security Alarm (noisemaker or screamer ).
+Or - maybe - had she known how to 'break-away' from a wrist-grab by “windmilling” her arm when it's grabbed.
+That is, suddenly swinging the whole, straight arm in a large circle to (go "through" his thumb and) break his grip.
+Then run screaming for help.If snatched while on a bike - hang onto the bike with hands and legs intertwined around the bike to prevent being shoved into a car - the bike is too bulky to go through the car door.
 Scream all the while.

 CAUTION: These escape maneuvers, if not carefully taught, may injure the child or others.
 The parents must assume all responsibility and decide if the benefit outweighs the risk.
 Practice these maneuvers in a parked vehicle with the motor turned off.